LokeshNagireddy/docker-kubernetes-practice/Dockerfiles/docker-file.md

 * LABEL is used to tag the images with some Label name, so that it is helpful to filter in the pile of images.
 * EXPOSE instruction is useful to tell the users about the ports and protocols image/container is opening.
 It will not have any functionality it used only to tell the information.
+* ENV is the instruction used to provide environment variables to the containers. you can override the ENV variables at runtime.